8:30 AM - 6:00 PM

 Step 1.
-Edit & Input CNC File.
+Edit & Input File.

 Step 2.
 Power On.

-Generally, the main power is turned on first, so that the machine has the power-on conditions.
-Start an control system with a key button and the machine is powered on at the same time.
+Generally, the main power is turned on first, so that the machine tool has the power-on conditions.
+Start an control system with a key button and the machine tool is powered on at the same time.
 Information is displayed on the CRT of the control system.
 At the same time, check the hydraulic, pneumatic, and input Give the connection status of the shaft and other auxiliary equipment.

 Step 3.
 Solid Reference Point.

 Step 4.
-Import & Call To CNC Programming.
+Import & Call To Programming.

-According to the program medium (U disk), it can be input by computer, programming machine or serial communication.
+According to the program medium (U disk), it can be input by computer, programming tool or serial communication.
 If it is a simple program, it can be input directly on the control panel with the keyboard, or input section by section in MDI mode, and process in sections.
 Before machining, the origin, tool parameters, offset amount and various compensation values in the machining program must also be input.